ElektraInitiative/PermaplanT/doc/decisions/frontend_documentation.md

 ## Decision

-We will use [Storybook](https://storybook.js.org/) to enable a project wide component overview and style-guide.
+We will use [Storybook](https://storybook.js.org/) to enable a project-wide component overview and style guide.
-It has support for `MDX`, a format that enables embeddable components in markdown.
+It has support for `MDX`, a format that enables embeddable components in Markdown.
 It has support for automated testing via `Vitest` and `Playwright`.

 ## Rationale